agrawalashweta/Verilog/README.md

 **Description**: Implements a 8 bit barrel shifter using 2x1 mux.
 **Purpose**: It has both shift left and shift right modules, helps understand concepts of mux better.

+7. C_LookAhead

+**Description**: The Carry Look-Ahead Adder is a fast adder architecture designed to improve the speed of binary addition by reducing the propagation delay of carry signals.
+Instead of waiting for the carry to propagate bit-by-bit, the CLA generates carry signals in advance using generate and propagate logic for each bit position.
+**Purpose**: The main purpose of the CLA is to accelerate addition operations in digital circuits by minimizing carry propagation time.
+It is especially useful in high-performance processors and systems where fast arithmetic computation is critical.

+8. carryselectadder

+**Desceiption**: The Carry Select Adder is a compromise between speed and complexity.
+It partitions the addition operation into smaller blocks and performs parallel computations assuming both possible carry-in values (0 and 1).
+The correct result is selected using a multiplexer once the actual carry-in is known.
+**Purpose**: The CSA aims to improve addition speed by allowing partial parallel computation and reducing the waiting time caused by carry propagation.

 Contributions are welcome!
 If you'd like to add more mini-projects or enhance the existing ones, feel free to open a pull request or issue.